 Dan Katz has tried numerous complex cases, spanning many substantive areas, for a wide array of corporate and individual clients.
 He has tried cases in state and federal courts before both judges and juries, and has handled numerous arbitrations and administrative proceedings.
 He also has argued many appeals in state and federal courts.

 Dan has practiced in fields as diverse as financial services, franchise, automotive, employment, real estate, construction, healthcare, RICO, securities, and antitrust law.
 He has also been lead counsel in major class actions and multiple party cases of all types in numerous jurisdictions.
 He has appeared in, for example, New York, Virginia, Maryland, the District of Columbia, Minnesota, South Carolina, North Carolina, Georgia, Alabama, Florida, Texas, Colorado, Nevada, and California courts.

 Born and raised in New Haven, Connecticut, Dan received his B.A., magna cum laude, Phi Beta Kappa, from Williams College in 1979 and his J.D. from Duke University School of Law in 1983.
 Dan clerked for Judge James K. Logan of the U.S. Court of Appeals for the Tenth Circuit before joining Williams & Connolly in 1984.
 Dan served on the firm's Executive Committee from 2009 to 2011.
-He has been a member of Duke University School of Law's Board of Visitors since 2009 and a Senior Lecturing Fellow at Duke University School of Law since 2011.

 Though all cases vary and none is predictive, Dan’s experience as lead counsel includes: